jullay003/pathfinding_algo_visualizer/README.md

-# Pathfinding Visualizer
+# Pathfinding e-learning tool

-Hello and welcome to Pathfinding Visualizer!
-I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
-You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/
+Hello and thank you for visiting Pathfinding Visualizer!
+I created this app because I was interested by pathfinding algorithms and wanted to see them in action.
+I hope you enjoy experimenting with this visualisation tool as much as I did creating it.
+You may find it at  (use Google Chrome!).

-## Meet the Algorithms
+## Get to Know the Algorithms

-This application supports the following algorithms:
+The following algorithms are supported by this application:

-**Dijkstra's Algorithm** (weighted): the father of pathfinding algorithms; guarantees the shortest path
+**The Algorithm of Dijkstra** (weighted): the grandfather of pathfinding algorithms; ensures the shortest route.

-**A* Search** (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm
+**A Search** (weighted): possibly the best pathfinding method; employs heuristics to discover the shortest path significantly quicker than Dijkstra's method.

-**Greedy Best-first Search** (weighted): a faster, more heuristic-heavy version of A*; does not guarantee the shortest path
+**Greedy First-Page Search** (weighted): a quicker, more heuristic-heavy variant of A*; does not always find the shortest path.

-**Swarm Algorithm** (weighted): a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path
+**Swarm Algorithm** (weighted): a hybrid of Dijkstra's Algorithm and A* that does not always find the shortest path.

-**Convergent Swarm Algorithm** (weighted): the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path
+**Algorithm of Convergent Swarms** (weighted): Swarm's quicker, more heuristic-heavy variant; does not guarantee the shortest path.

-**Bidirectional Swarm Algorithm** (weighted): Swarm from both sides; does not guarantee the shortest path
+**Bidirectional Swarm Optimisation** Swarm from both sides; does not ensure the quickest path

-**Breath-first Search** (unweighted): a great algorithm; guarantees the shortest path
+**Search by Breath** (unweighted): an excellent method that ensures the shortest path.

-**Depth-first Search** (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path
+**In-Depth Search** (unweighted): a poor pathfinding algorithm that does not guarantee the shortest path.

-On top of the pathfinding algorithms listed above, I implemented a **Recursive Division** Maze Generation algorithm.
+I added a **Recursive Division** Maze Generation technique to the pathfinding algorithms outlined above.

 ## More about the Swarm Algorithm

-The Swarm Algorithm is an algorithm that I - at least presumably so (I was unable to find anything close to it online) - co-developed with a good friend and colleague, Hussein Farah.
-The algorithm is essentially a mixture of Dijkstra's Algorithm and A* Search; more precisely, while it converges to the target node like A* , it still explores quite a few neighboring nodes surrounding the start node like Dijkstra's.
-The algorithm differentiates itself from A* through its use of heuristics: it continually updates nodes' distance from the start node while taking into account their estimated distance from the target node.
-This effectively "balances" the difference in total distance between nodes closer to the start node and nodes closer to the target node, which results in the triangle-like shape of the Swarm Algorithm.
-We named the algorithm "Swarm" because one of its potential applications could be seen in a video-game where a character must keep track of a boss with high priority (the target node), all the while keeping tracking of neighboring enemies that might be swarming nearby.
+The algorithm is basically a hybrid of Dijkstra's Algorithm and A* Search; more specifically, while A* converges to the target node, Dijkstra's searches a large number of neighbouring nodes around the start node.
+The method distinguishes itself from A* by employing heuristics: it constantly updates nodes' distance from the start node while accounting for their predicted distance from the destination node.
+This effectively "balances" the difference in total distance between nodes closer to the start node and nodes closer to the goal node, resulting in the Swarm Algorithm's triangle-like form.